This entry is divided into the following sections:

 Fee-Based Services: Maryland Court of Appeals decisions are available on Lexis (MD;MDAPP), Westlaw (MD-CS), LOIS, and Versuslaw.

 Unreported Opinions: A list of the unreported opinions of the Court of Special Appeals is posted by the Maryland Judiciary.
 You can get copies of the full text from the Maryland State Law Library (888-216-8156 out of state; 410-260-1430 in state) or you can write away to the court.
 The unreported opinions from November 2014 to the present are available to subscribers in a database posted by The Daily Record.
-Prior to November 2014, selected opinions were abstracted in The Daily Record; you can get a fax of the full text of opinions back to 2006 if you call The Daily Record (443-524-8101) with the RecordFax number.
-Note: The Daily Record keeps full-text back only to 2006.
+Prior to November 2014, selected opinions were abstracted in The Daily Record; you could get a fax of the full text of opinions back to 2006 if you call The Daily Record (443-524-8101) with the RecordFax number.

 Circuit and District Courts: The Maryland Circuit Courts go way back; the District Courts started issuing opinions on July 5, 1971, when they replaced a number of miscellaneous lower trial courts (see "Other Courts," below).